 - in an emergency (i.e. solving the problem discussed at paragraphs 45-50 of our guidance note on deprivation of liberty in the hospital setting).

-It is perhaps important to note in relation to (2) that the duty to appoint an advocate/appropriate person under Part 5 of Schedule AA1 applies to the responsible body at all times “while arrangements are being authorised or are being proposed.”
+It is perhaps important to note in relation to (2) (which will most likely be known as ‘interim authorisation’) that the duty to appoint an advocate/appropriate person under Part 5 of Schedule AA1 applies to the responsible body at all times “while arrangements are being authorised or are being proposed.”
 It is not immediately obvious from here that the duty would apply during the assessment process of arrangements that have, in fact, already been implemented.
 This had been the approach that the Law Commission had taken, as a guarantee that reliance would not be placed on s.4B to detain someone indefinitely without completion of assessment, and it would appear that the Government’s intention is that Schedule AA1 does, in fact, provide for this.
 No doubt this is a matter that will be addressed in the Code of Practice – even if it is clear that the Code cannot impose obligations that cannot be spelled out either from the (amended) Act, common law, or the ECHR (see NHS Trust v Y).

 New Schedule AA1